Guidelines for the media

-Most Deaf people have no desire to become hearing and are not interested in “miracle” surgery or medical interventions.
+Most Deaf people have no desire to become hearing and are not interested in medical interventions.
 Those whose deafness or hearing loss was acquired later in life may often wish to regain their hearing, but again this should not be assumed.

-Sign languages are mere “compensatory” systems which should be discarded in favour of speech wherever possible.
+- Sign languages are “compensatory” systems and should be discarded in favour of speech wherever possible.

-Australian Sign Language (Auslan) is an officially recognised community language which meets the full range of needs of its community of users (Dawkins, 1991).
-Those who use it are proud of heir language, and usually wish to promote its use and acceptance, not to discard it.
+Auslan is an officially-recognised community language which meets the full range of needs of its community of users.
+Those who use it are proud of their language, and usually wish to promote its use and acceptance.

-School programs which focus on teaching deaf children to speak are superior to those which teach using sign language.
+- School programs which focus on teaching Deaf children to speak are superior to those that use sign language.

 Educational programs for deaf and hard of hearing children use a variety of communication strategies, ranging from bilingual programs using Auslan and English, through to programs using only speech and amplified hearing.
 It should never be assumed that there is agreement that any one of these methods is superior or more effective for deaf and hard of hearing children.

 - Deaf and hard of hearing people are necessarily dependent on others, and need assistance with every day tasks.

 The vast majority of Deaf and hard of hearing people go about their daily lives with minimal assistance from others.
 They hold down jobs, bring up families and participate in the community – and yes, they can drive!

 - Devices such as hearing aids and cochlear implants make deaf and hard of hearing people hear ‘normally’.